HealthLX/coco-canonical/docs/Core-model_Guide.md

 ### Submission Frequency

-Core-model files should be submitted according to the schedule agreed upon with HealthLX.
+Core-Model files should be submitted according to the schedule agreed upon with HealthLX.
 Typical submission frequencies include daily, weekly, or monthly updates.

 ### Adds, Updates, and Deletes